oscarrc/nts-web/README.md

     * Control the tempo of the sequencer
     * Play notes any octave
 * Save and load your sequences

-### TODOs

-- [ ] React to control change inputs
-- [ ] Implement the hability to switch patches on the fly vía patch banks
-- [ ] Implement the hability to switch patterns on the fly vía pattern or sequence banks
-- [ ] Export all patches from banks along with the sequence in a single file
-- [ ] Retrieve user oscilators and effects vía Sysex (help needed)

 ### Found a bug?